ajayaadhikari/RAG-system-recipe-assistant/README.md

 ## 🧾 Example Usage

+First fill in your OpenAI key and press enter.
 > **User**: I want something quick and healthy with broccoli.
 > **Assistant**: Based on your request, here's a healthy and quick recipe:
 > *Title*: Broccoli Stir Fry